ttsaryanski/My-RestAPI/README.md

 ```
 Server running on http://localhost:3000
-Successfully connected to the local(cloud) DB!
+Successfully connected to the cloud DB!
 ```